 160. Calculus for the Social Sciences

 A graphical, numerical and symbolic introduction to the theory and applications of derivatives and integrals of algebraic, exponential, and logarithmic functions, with an emphasis on applications in the social sciences.
-A student may not receive credit for both Mathematics 160 and 181.
+Note: A student may not receive credit for both MATH 160 and MATH 181.

-A graphical, numerical, and symbolic study of the theory and application of the derivative of algebraic, trigonometric, exponential, and logarithmic functions, and an introduction to the theory and applications of the integral.
+A graphical, numerical, and symbolic study of the theory and applications of the derivative of algebraic, trigonometric, exponential, and logarithmic functions, and an introduction to the theory and applications of the integral.
 Suitable for students of both the natural and the social sciences.
-A graphing calculator is required.
-A student may not receive credit for both Mathematics 160 and 181.
+Note: A student may not receive credit for both MATH 160 and MATH 181.

 A graphical, numerical, and symbolic study of the theory, techniques, and applications of integration, and an introduction to infinite series and/or differential equations.
-A graphing calculator is required.
-Prerequisite: Mathematics 181 or the equivalent.
+Prerequisite: MATH 181 or permission of instructor.

 201. Modeling and Simulation for the Sciences

 A course in scientific programming, part of the interdisciplinary field of computational science.
 Large, open-ended, scientific problems often require the algorithms and techniques of discrete and continuous computational modeling and Monte Carlo simulation.
 Students learn fundamental concepts and implementation of algorithms in various scientific programming environments.
 Throughout, applications in the sciences are emphasized.
-Cross-listed as Computer Science 201.
-Prerequisite: Mathematics 181.
+Cross-listed as COSC 201.
+Prerequisites: MATH 181 or permission of instructor.

 210. Multivariable Calculus

 A study of the geometry of three-dimensional space and the calculus of functions of several variables.
-Prerequisite: Mathematics 182.
+Prerequisite: MATH 182.